 Roundabouts

 An additional challenge of driving in Ireland is adjusting to the many roundabouts.
-Instead of four-way stops, Ireland will most likely have a multi-exit roundabout.
+Instead of four-way stops, Ireland will most likely have a multi-exit roundabout.Â

 Although roundabouts keep traffic moving more efficiently, they do take some getting used to.
-In addition to multiple exits, roundabouts can be one or two lanes.
+In addition to multiple exits, roundabouts can be one or two lanes.Â

 Parking

 I explained to the attendant that we had paid for parking.
-During the conversation, I learned that we had not entered the license plate number correctly.
+During the conversation, I learned we had not entered the license plate number correctly.

 Weather

 Ireland is known for its mild temperatures and an abundance of rain.
-The sunniest months are May and June, and the hottest months are July and August.
+The sunniest months are May and June, and the hottest are July and August.
 The average temperatures in Ireland hover around 60 F/16 C.

-The coldest months are January and February with temperatures around 40 F/5 C. We traveled in February, and although the daily temperature was in the 50’s, we really enjoyed the conditions.
+The coldest months are January and February, with temperatures around 40 F/5 C. We traveled in February, and although the daily temperature was in the 50’s, we enjoyed the conditions.Â

-December and January tend to be the wettest months of the year although, due to its maritime climate days can be a combination of sun and drizzles.
+December and January tend to be the wettest months of the year, although, due to its maritime climate, days can be a combination of sun and drizzles.
 Don’t let this deter you from visiting.
 The precipitation is what makes the island so green.

 What to Pack When Traveling to Ireland

-It is especially windy along the coastline such as at the Giant’s Causeway and the Cliffs of Moher.
+It is especially windy along the coastline, such as at the Giant’s Causeway and the Cliffs of Moher.

 Food

-A variety of food options are available when traveling in Ireland.
+When traveling in Ireland, you can enjoy a variety of food options.
 Restaurants often offer authentic items such as Irish stew and fish and chips.
-Breakfast often includes eggs, potatoes, ham, blood sausage, and beans.
+Breakfast often includes eggs, potatoes, ham, blood sausage, and beans.Â

 By law in Ireland, restaurants must list if any of the 14 identified allergens are present in food.
 These allergens include gluten, crustaceans, eggs, fish, peanuts, soybeans, milk, nuts, celery, mustard, sesame seeds, sulfur dioxide and sulfites, Lupin, and mollusks.
-All menus and buffets have allergens listed, making it convenient for those will food allergies.
+All menus and buffets have allergens listed, making it convenient for those with food allergies.Â

 Eating Gluten-Free and Vegetarian in Ireland

 Most of my lunches and dinners were a combination of salads, boiled vegetables, and potatoes.
-For travelers who are only gluten-free, and not vegetarian, there are plenty of meat, vegetable, and potato options, although cross-contamination may still be an issue.
+For travelers who are only gluten-free and not vegetarian, there are plenty of meat, vegetable, and potato options, although cross-contamination may still be an issue.

 Hotel breakfast buffets often offer pre-packaged gluten-free baked goods, which include items such a bread, muffins and cereal.
 These products tended to be dry and too processed for my liking.

 Eating gluten-free in Ireland is manageable.
-When traveling I find myself eating the same items repeatedly, due to limited gluten-free options and cross-contamination concerns.
+When traveling, I find myself eating the same items repeatedly due to limited gluten-free options and cross-contamination concerns.

-Travelers can find restaurants that are more celiac friendly in larger towns, although as anticipated, we didn’t find many in smaller towns along our route.
+Travelers can find restaurants that are more celiac-friendly in larger towns, although, as anticipated, we didn’t find many in smaller towns along our route.

 Electricity

 The electricity in Ireland is 230v/50Hz.
-Depending on the origin of the traveler’s electronics, the adapter below will be needed.
+Depending on the origin of the traveler’s electronics, the adapter below will be needed.Â

 Ohhhhh noooo….. hearts start racing,.. have we blown the electricity in the entire hotel?